-Risk of West Nile Virus is present in Turkey.
+Risk of West Nile Virus is present in western and south-central provinces.
+Transmission typically occurs from May to November.

 The West Nile Virus (WNV) belongs to the Flaviviridae family.
 It is transmitted to humans and animals through the bite of infected Culex mosquitoes which are active from dusk to dawn.
 The mosquitoes acquire the virus from feeding on infected birds.
 Human to human transmission does not occur.